exercism/go/README.md

 We like errors in Go.
 It's not idiomatic Go to ignore invalid data or have undefined behavior.
 Sometimes our Go tests require an error return where other language tracks don't.

+## Generating test cases

+Some problems that are implemented in multiple tracks use the same inputs and outputs to define the test suites.
+Where the [x-common](https://github.com/exercism/x-common) repository contains json files with these inputs and outputs, we can generate the test cases programmatically.

+See `leap/example_gen.go` for an example of how this can be done.

+Whenever the shared JSON data changes, the test cases will need to be regenerated.
+To do this, make sure that the x-common repository has been cloned in the same parent-directory as the xgo repository.
+Then `cd` to the `xgo` directory and run `go run <problem>/example_gen.go`.

+You should see that the `<problem>/test_cases.go` file has changed.
+Commit the change.

 ## Pull requests

 Pull requests are welcome.
 You forked, cloned, coded and tested and you have something good?
 Awesome!
 Use git